 It Started with Flamenco In Madrid

 I first fell in love with flamenco a few years ago, after visiting Corral de la Morería, a famous tablao in Madrid.
 The whole experience was magical and I was blown away.
 You can read about it here.
 I vowed to take a flamenco class at some point.
-Not to become a dancer (ha, as if), but just for the cool experience and to help me better understand and appreciate the art of flamenco.
+Not to become a dancer (ha, as if), but just for the experience and to help me better understand and appreciate the art of flamenco.
 It was one of the reasons I wanted to make a stop in Sevilla during our recent family trip.
 I mean, if you are going to take a flamenco class in Spain, what better place to do it but in the town that is practically synonymous with flamenco?

 Then, while doing my pre-travel research, I learned about Museo del Baile Flamenco, which among other things (read on), offers classes in traditional flamenco.
 The museum was established by one of Spain’s most famous flamenco dancers and a native of Sevilla, Christina Hoyos.
 I knew instantly that I had found my place!